Haxaru/rock-paper-scissors/README.md

 A big thanks to the people on Discord (The Odin Project server) for guiding me in the right direction when I was unsure of what to do.

 I hope you enjoy this little game I created! :)

+An update:

+I was finally able to add a very simple ui to my rock paper scissors game.
+The thing I struggled with most was adding the event listener to the buttons and making them represent the player selection.
+After that, the rest of the project was finished easily.